lxrswdd/Hi-Light/README.md

 ##  Quick Start
 ## Input Video specification

-The framework adopts the Wan2.1 backbone, supporting frame numbers of 49 and 81.
+The framework adopts the Wan2.1 and CogVideoX diffusion backbones, supporting frame numbers of 49 and 81.

 Ensure the video has a resolution >= 480p.